 Fire Extinguishers: Residents are encouraged to familiarize themselves with the location of the fire extinguisher closest to their living area and throughout the facilities.
 All residents should know how to use a fire extinguisher.
-If a resident does not know how to use one and wants to learn, he or she should contact a RA.
+If a resident does not know how to use one and wants to learn, they should contact Fire Safety.
 In addition to the extinguishers provided, DHRL recommends that every resident also have their own multipurpose or multi-class extinguisher in the event of an emergency.